UKNeuralComputation/UKNeuralComputation.github.io/index.md

 - **Petra Vertes** (University of Cambridge)
 - **Petr Znamenskiy** (Francis Crick Institute)

+We will also host a sandpit event for ARIA's [Scalable Neural Interfaces](https://www.aria.org.uk/opportunity-spaces/scalable-neural-interfaces) program, for the UKNC community to develop new collaborations and grant ideas for future ARIA funding opportunities.

 ## Organisers
 Danyal Akarca (Imperial College), Dan Goodman (Imperial College), Mark Humphries (University of Nottingham)